EmmettJnr/taskbar-mac/README.md

 EmmettJnr: Updated for modern macOS with additional features such as a quick launch, reordering of items, clock (needs to be made configurable - currently hardcoded to dd/MM/yyyy) and battery display.

+This works quite well paired with always auto hiding the top menu bar, moving the dock to the right, auto hiding it and optionally making it smaller.

 ## Original readme

 This project offers robust window management for macOS.